SVG Text – SVG text element, SVG textPath

 Text “SVG text arranging – five lines of identical text that differ in position, text orientation, and length.”

-“Red” and “green” text differ only in the position of the text-anchor property that can take three values: start, middle and end.
+“Red” and “green” text differ only in the position of the text-anchor property, which can take three values: start, middle and end.
 In the first case, the default text-anchor is the left edge of the text, the value is start.
 In the second – text-anchor: middle – is the middle of the text.

 The property direction: rtl means “right to left”, as a result, the “grey” text changes the writing direction.
 For “blue” and “grey” text settings are used the attributes textLength and lengthAdjust gives a visual text/character stretching effect.
 For the text orientation from top to bottom the writing-mode: tb construction is applied, where tb is “top-to-bottom”.